slhck/compress-pptx/README.md

 This script takes all PNG or TIFF images part of the presentation which are larger than a given threshold (1 MiB by default), converts them to a lossy JPEG variant, and creates a new PPTX file.

-:warning: This will not work for PNG images containing transparency!
+PNGs containing transparency will be skipped to prevent graphics issues.
 ## Requirements

 This script runs under *nix systems and presumably also WSL.

+You need:

 - Bash
 - Perl
-- ImageMagick's `convert`
+- ImageMagick's `magick`, which calls `convert` and `identify`
 - `zip` and `unzip`

 Under Ubuntu, get those via: